albertcollell/pix4d/README.md

 ## Architecture

-With the Data model set, here is a map of the architecture of the application
+With the data model defined, the architecture thought for this app is the following

 ![Components_and_state_management_app](https://user-images.githubusercontent.com/33228201/96550629-62bd0c00-12b1-11eb-9b91-9f9a02756934.JPG)

+## Tech stack

+React has been used for the front end using some extra libraries to achieve the result:
+- googleMaps
+- Material-Ui
+- Moment

 ## Components rendered